Remote Education Provision

 Remote Education Provision: Information for parents

-This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if local restrictions require entire cohorts (or bubbles) to remain at home and/or if the country is in a National Lockdown and school is closed.
+This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if local restrictions require classes, cohorts, or in response to a pandemic, bubbles to remain at home and/or if the country is in a National Lockdown and school is closed.

 For details of what to expect where individual pupils are self-isolating, please see the final section of this page.

-The remote curriculum: what is taught to pupils at home.
+The remote learning approach: what is taught to pupils at home.

 A pupil’s first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.
 Following this short period, the remote curriculum will be the same as the curriculum planned for in that term so pupils do not fall behind.